-Ensure that students articulate their reasons correctly and discuss as many arguments as possible in the class.

-(b1) Notice that some of these arguments may not work for some numbers 356 has the last digit 6 and leaves a remainder 4 when divided by 8.
-So, arguments of the form (a1) and (a2) will not work in this case.
-However, an argument can be built up along the lines of (c).
+- (i) Ensure that students articulate their reasons correctly and discuss as many arguments as possible in the class.
+Notice that some of these arguments may not work for some numbers 356 has the last digit 6 and leaves a remainder of 4 when divided by 8.
+So, arguments of the form a(i) and a(ii) above will not work in this case.
+However, an argument can be built up along the same lines of reasons for (c). - (ii)'A perfect square leaves a remainder of 1 or 0 when divided by 3, but 356 leaves a remainder of 2, hence it is not a perfect square can also come up.